PennyLaneAI/catalyst/doc/catalyst-cli/catalyst-cli.rst

 ============

-Catalyst includes a standalone command-line-interface compiler tool ``catalyst-cli`` that quantum-compiles MLIR input files into an object file, independent of the Python frontend.
+Catalyst includes a standalone command-line-interface compiler tool ``catalyst-cli`` that quantum-compiles MLIR input files into an object file, independent of the Catalyst Python frontend.

 This compiler tool combines three stages of compilation: